brucex11/electronix_microelec_neamen/run/class_chap01/README_Chap01.md

 EX 1.6: Calculate the pn junction capacitance at VR = 1V and VR = 5V.
 * ex1_06, pg 26

+EX 1.7: Determine the current in a pn junction diode given voltage VD across it.
+* ex1_07, pg 28

 ## ExerciZes
 EZ 1.1: See EXample 1.1.